-- + Overall smoothness of pattern - Degree of difficulty exhibited by stops, spins and rollbacks and speed in circles and run-outs. - + Horse should guide willingly without undue resistance. - + Lack of set-ups or anticipations in the execution of any of the maneuvers. - + Exhibiting finesse, attitude, guickness, authority and controlled speed - while completing a correct maneuver.
+- + Overall smoothness of pattern - + Degree of difficulty exhibited by stops, spins and rollbacks, and speed in circles and run downs. - + Horse should guide willingly without undue resistance. - + Lack of set-ups or anticipations in the execution of any of the maneuvers. - + Exhibiting finesse, attitude, quickness, authority and controlled speed while completing a correct maneuver.

-Deductions: to be subtracted from maneuver scores are as follows
+5 POINT DEDUCTIONS: (to be subtracted from the maneuver scores)